-Your local bike shop, FedEx Office or UPS Store are happy to pack your bicycle for you.
-If you have a Velofix mobile bike shop in your area that’s also a good option because they’ll come to you.
-The benefit of having a professional pack your bike is the confidence and peace of mind that comes with knowing it’s been done well.
+The team at your local bike shop will be happy to pack your bicycle for you.
+If you happen to have a Velofix mobile bike shop in your area they’ll come to you.
+Either way, there’s peace of mind that comes with having an experienced professional pack your bike for you.

 Bike Shipping Blunders

-If you liked this article, please let us know in the comments and share it with your cycling group on Facebook or Strava.
+If you liked this article, share it with your cycling group on Facebook or Strava.